Gemini 3.1 Pro Coding Performance Review — 76.2% SWE-bench at $0.036/Review (2026)

-Google released Gemini 3 Pro on November 18, 2025, followed by Gemini 3 Flash on December 17, 2025, and Gemini 3 Deep Think on February 12, 2026.
-The Pro variant strikes a compelling balance: benchmark scores close to Claude Sonnet 4.5, a context window 10x larger than Claude Opus 4.6, and API pricing that makes it the cheapest frontier model for production code review.
+Google shipped Gemini 3.1 Pro on November 18, 2025.
+Gemini 3 Flash followed on December 17.
+Gemini 3 Deep Think landed on February 12, 2026.
+Three releases in three months — a clear signal that Google is trying to close the gap with Claude on code tasks.
+The Pro variant sits in an interesting spot: benchmark scores within a point of Claude Sonnet 4.5, a context window 10x larger than Claude Opus 4.6, and per-token API pricing that makes it the cheapest frontier model available for production code review workloads.

 SWE-bench: 76.2% — Near Claude Sonnet 4.5